gsmj/PySAMP-examples/README.md

 A set of different gamemode templates for the PySAMP

 ## List of game modes:
-- Grandlarc - A freeroam gamemode for SA-MP 0.3
+- Grandlarc - A freeroam gamemode for SA-MP 0.3.
+Also containts example of **own Player class**
 - Timertest - A simple game mode that shows how timers work